WebFormsCore/WebFormsCore/README.md

 In comparison to WebForms there are a few changes:

 - **Targets .NET Framework 4.7.2 and NET 6.0**
-  You can use WebForms Core on .NET and .NET Framework 🎉
+  You can use WebForms Core on .NET (ASP.NET Core) and .NET Framework (ASP.NET and OWIN) 🎉
+- **NativeAOT support**
+  WebForms Core supports Native AOT compilation for .NET 8.0 (preview 2 or higher).
 - **Rendering is asynchronous**
   By default, ASP.NET Core doesn't allow synchronous operations.
 This is done [to prevent thread starvation and app hangs](https://makolyte.com/aspnet-invalidoperationexception-synchronous-operations-are-disallowed/).
 - **Designer source generators**